• Skip to primary navigation

 Or, you can head to Tayrona Park and spend the day and night there.

-I visited Tayrona Park in the space of one day before, and although I spent most of the day walking, you can still make it to the beach, relax for a couple of hours, and have time to eat at one of the restaurants.
+I visited Tayrona Park in the space of one day before, and although I spent most of the day hiking the park, you can still make it to the beach, relax for a couple of hours, and have time to eat at one of the on-site restaurants.

 In the same day, you could easily do the following: